Cr4O13/gci-docs/docs/configuration syntax.md

 In deviation from standard EBNF rules, all curly braces `{ }`, brackets `[ ]`, colons `:`, quotation marks `" "` and commas `,` used in the EBNF notation below are meant to be entered literally.

-The double colon `::` an the parentheses `( )` retain their meaning in EBNF.
-They are not meant to be entered literrally.
+The double colon `::` and the parentheses `( )` retain their meaning in EBNF.
+They are not meant to be entered literally.

 ### GCI Configuration

-This is the top level entry of the formal notation
+This is the top-level entry of the formal notation

 ~~~
 gci-configuration :: { configuration-spec }